mozilla/mentat/README.md

 See [CONTRIBUTING.md](/CONTRIBUTING.md) for further notes.

 This project is very new, so we'll probably revise these guidelines.
-Please comment on a bug before putting significant effort in if you'd like to contribute.
+Please comment on an issue before putting significant effort in if you'd like to contribute.